 Q: What is the tuition rate for the two semesters at Georgia Tech-Lorraine?
 And what about the semester in Atlanta?

-A: All masters students at Georgia Tech-Lorraine pay Georgia Tech's in-state tuition for each of the two semesters they spend at Georgia Tech-Lorraine.
+A: All masters students at Georgia Tech-Lorraine pay Georgia Tech's in-state/resident tuition for each of the two semesters they spend at Georgia Tech-Lorraine.
 For the semester(s) in Atlanta, students will pay the higher out-of-state/non-resident tuition.
+Studying on the Lorraine campus is approximately half the cost of studying on the Atlanta campus.
 For more details on costs, please visit the Costs page on our website.

 Q: How and when do I pay tuition for my semester at Georgia Tech-Lorraine?